Oral Cancer Screenings by Art of Smiles Dentistry

 The Oral Cancer Foundation reports “close to 43,250 Americans will be diagnosed with oral or pharyngeal cancer this year.”
 And, “of those 43,250 newly diagnosed individuals, only slightly more than half will be alive in 5 years.” (oralcancerfoundation.org) To combat the significant risks of oral cancer, preventative screenings are available at Harrison's Art of Smiles Dentistry.

 Oral cancer can go unnoticed for many years.
-However, many dentists, such as Dr. Arel, understand early detection through the use of routine oral cancer screenings is both possible and vital for her patients.
-The Harrison practice uses an early detection device, VELscope, for high risk patients, and manual oral cancer screenings as part of every visit.
+However, many dentists, such as Dr. Antone, understand early detection through the use of routine oral cancer screenings is both possible and vital for his patients.
+The Harrison practice uses an early detection device, VELscope, for high-risk patients, and manual oral cancer screenings as part of every visit.

 Oral Cancer Symptoms